pixelated-noise/blah/doc/simplenlg.md

 - `SyntaxProcessor` - translates phrases into lists of words

-- `MorphologyProcessor` - inflects words form the base form depending on thefeatures applied to the word.
+- `MorphologyProcessor` - inflects words form the base form depending on the features applied to the word.
 For example, "kiss" is inflected to "kissed" for past tense, "dog" is inflected to "dogs" for pluralisation.

 - `OrthographyProcessor`